aaronbloomfield/pdr/uva/online.md

 **Due dates:** To adapt to the new online course structure, all pre-labs and in-labs will be due at 8 a.m. on Wednesday morning.
 This will allow students to get help both via the regular office hours (Sunday and Monday nights) as well as during the day on Tuesday.
 Post-labs will still be due at 10 a.m. on Friday.

 **TA office hours:** The TAs will still "staff" office hours, but virtually.
 TA office hours will focus on helping with the labs.
-Students who want help will register in the [office hours queue](https://libra.cs.virginia.edu/~pedagogy/queue.php), just as before.
-When a TA is ready to help a student, the TA will contact the student via the [Slack](https://slack.com) workspace -- so the students will have to already be on the Slack workspace.
-The contact will be via a direct (private) message.
-If necessary, the TAs may start up a [Zoom](https://zoom.us) session, in particular if the TAs needs to be able to chat by voice and/or see the student's code.
+Students will need to be using three separate systems to utilize office hours (sorry we couldn't lower it): (1) the [office hours queue](https://libra.cs.virginia.edu/~pedagogy/queue.php) just as before, (2) the [Slack workspace](https://uvacs2150.slack.com) (if you need to get an invite, see the [Collab main page](https://collab.its.virginia.edu/portal/site/c7acc486-f2bd-418a-ad92-c91ae5e03503/page/077f787c-07f6-47b5-818d-13beb2387ec4) on the right hand side), and [Zoom](https://zoom.us) (you just have to have it set up; the TAs will provide the links to join).
+Students who want help will register in the [office hours queue], just as before.
+When a TA is ready to help a student, the TA will contact the student via a direct (private) message in the Slack workspace -- so the students will have to already be on the Slack workspace.
+The TAs may or may not chat via Slack, depending on their preference and the type of help needed.
+The TAs may also start up a Zoom session, in particular if the TAs needs to be able to chat by voice and/or see the student's code; the TAs will send the link (via Slack direct message) to join their Zoom session.
+The students will likely want to share their computer screen so that the TAs can look at their code.
+If the student has low bandwidth, there are a few options: (1) chat via Slack, possibly by uploading a screenshot or two, or (2) use zoom, but no video.
 Under no circumstances are students to initiate this contact -- unfortunately, we just don't have the staffing levels required for the TAs to be able to handle everybody contacting them at the same time.

 **Professor office hours:** These will be replaced by the online lecture discussions (M/W/F 10-11 and 1-2).
 With the relative size of the class (370 students) and one professor, it is not likely that I will be able to help debug a significant amount of students' code.
 Individual issues will have to be via [support request](https://libra.cs.virginia.edu/~pedagogy/support.php).